-To watch the digital satellite receiver in this connection, tune the TV to the video input channel.
-(To find your TV's video input channel, follow Step 3 on the next page).
-Then tune the receiver to the desired channel.
+To watch satellite programming in this connection, tune the TV to the Video Input Channel.
+(To find your TV's Video Input Channel, follow Step 3 on the next page).
+Then tune the digital satellite receiver to the desired channel.

-To record programming, tune the digital satellite receiver to the desired channel.
+To record satellite programming, tune the digital satellite receiver to the desired channel.
 Then set your VCR to record on channel 3 or 4.

-To view VCR recordings, tune the TV to the VCR output channel (usually channel 3 or 4) and set your VCR to play.
+To view VCR recordings, tune the TV to the VCR Output Channel (usually channel 3 or 4-CH3 or CH4 on the back of the VCR) and set your VCR to play.
 If your VCR is a brand other than RCA, GE, or PROSCAN, you may need to program the remote to control the VCR.
-See the next section, "Programming the Remote."
+See the next section, "Using the Remote."